Goomba: Appearances

 A Goomba as seen in Super Mario Bros.
 Its late addition to the game resulted in its simple animation.

 Goombas debuted in Super Mario Bros., and have reappeared in most games in the series.
 In the 2D games, they walk aimlessly in a straight line, turning only when meeting an obstacle.
 They can be defeated by jumping on them, which flattens them.
-In this game, Goombas can come in different colors depending on the setting.
-In 3D games, including Super Mario 64, they will pursue the player when he is near.
-In Super Mario Sunshine, Goombas are not present, but an enemy called the Strollin' Stu is described as being the Goombas of the game's region.
+In this game, Goombas can come in different colors depending on the setting, appearing as brown in overworld levels, blue in underground levels, and gray in castle levels.
 Goombas come in multiple variants as well, including ones bigger and smaller.
 Other variants include undead Goombas called Bone Goombas, Cat Goombas, and winged Goombas called Paragoombas.
+In Super Mario Sunshine, Goombas are not present; instead, a Goomba-like enemy called Strollin' Stu is introduced.
 In Super Mario Bros.
 3, a variant can be found riding in an item called Goomba's Shoe, which Mario can ride in after defeating the Goomba.
 Multiple offshoots of the Goomba have also been created, including the Goombo in Super Mario Land, Galoomba in Super Mario World, Goombrat in New Super Mario Bros.
 U, and Goombud in Super Mario Maker 2.
-The Galoomba were added after Nintendo scrapped the inclusion of Goomba in it.
 In Super Mario Odyssey, a female Goomba called Goombette was introduced, which will flee from the player unless they are in control of a Goomba.
-Goombas appear as bosses multiple times, including Goomboss in Super Mario 64 DS and a large Goomba called Mega Goomba in New Super Mario Bros.
+Goombas appear as bosses multiple times, including Goomboss in Paper Mario and Super Mario 64 DS and a large Goomba called Mega Goomba in New Super Mario Bros.

+A stylized depicion of a Goomba's head is used as its primary mean of identification across the Mario franchise.